ZeroDeth/derekkedziora.github.io/_posts/2016-11-09-language-classes-dont-work.md

 you don't have to be a rocket scientist to... (set phrase)

 ### Main Activity
-Read Tim Ferriss' <a href="http://fourhourworkweek.com/2008/09/22/why-language-classes-dont-work-how-to-cut-classes-and-double-your-learning-rate-plus-madrid-update/" target="_blank">blog post</a> about the pitfalls of language classes to answer the following questions:
+Read Tim Ferriss' blog post about the pitfalls of language classes to answer the following questions:

 1. Which ideas of his are useful and which aren't?
 2. What's the difference between prescriptive and descriptive grammar?